nogibjj/Leonard_Eshun_Individual_Project_Two/README.md

 1. I used it to explain rust codes
 1. I used it to get the meaning of errors

+## Comparing speed between Rust and Python
+The idea is to let the two languages do the same task with the least external influence on speed.
+For that reason, I won't use anything that involves network access, like data extraction.
+They'll both read the same amount of data from the same csv file and save the data to sqlite files residing in the same parent folder on the same storage and we see how long each language does it.
+A very similar code was used (Python code converted to Rust).

 ## 2. The CLI Commands